Japanese destroyer Samidare (1935): Battle of Vella Lavella

 Upon reaching port, Samidare was tasked with the evacuation of Vella Lavella.
 Admiral Injuin would split up his nine destroyers tasked with escorting a large flotilla of barges carrying the garrison as to confuse the enemy on their strength, leaving Samidare and Shigure operating together; they were tasked with backstabbing any enemy ships they faced as Injuin's main force of destroyers Akigumo, Kazagumo, Yūgumo, and Isokaze took the attention of the opposition.
 After Samidare was repaired from the previous damage, the force departed on the 6th.
 Rain squalls provided cover for Samidare as smooth sailing commenced.
 However, at noon allied aircraft spotted Injuin's force, while the Japanese intercepted an allied message that radioed such information to a nearby flotilla of American destroyers.
 A flight of aircraft prepared an attack, but rain squalls obscured the Japanese ships and prevented a bombing.
 Upon nightfall, Samidare met the barges and distanced herself from Injuin's flotilla, before she received a shocking report that enemy cruisers were spotted.
-In reality, just three American destroyers, USS Selfridge, Chevalier, and O'Bannon were relieved from convoy escort duty to peruse the Japanese ships.
+In reality, just three American destroyers, USS Selfridge, Chevalier, and O'Bannon were relieved from convoy escort duty to pursue the Japanese ships.
 The three destroyers quickly located the group as Samidare and Shigure were ordered to rejoin Injuin's destroyers as they turned west.
 Samidare sped at 30 knots and spotted Yūgumo's flag signal.